jcornaz/kwik/docs/built-in-generators.rst

 ``Generator.lists(elementGen = Generator.default(), minSize = 0, maxSize = 200)``
     Generate lists. ``elementGen`` can be used to define the generator of the elements.

-    Generation include empty lists
+    Generation include empty and singleton lists as samples

-    Lists will be generated of any size between ``minSize`` and ``maxSize``, but there is higher probability of generation for the smallest sizes.

 ``Generator.sets(elementGen = Generator.default(), minSize = 0, maxSize = 200)``
     Generate sets. ``elementGen`` can be used to define the generator of the elements.

-    Generation include empty sets
+    Generation include empty and singleton sets as samples

-    Sets will be generated of any size between ``minSize`` and ``maxSize``, but there is higher probability of generation for the smallest sizes.

     Will fail in it takes too much iteration to reach the ``minSize`` (so make sure the element generator can generate enough different values)